Sbozzolo/kuibit/docs/index.rst

 PostCactus is a set of tools to post-process simulations performed with the `Einstein Toolkit <https://einsteintoolkit.org/>`_.
-The code was originally written by Wolfgang Kastaun.
-This is fork with emphasis on documentation and testing.
+The code was originally developed by Wolfgang Kastaun.
+This is a fork with emphasis on documentation and testing.